 IID was formed in 1911 under a state charter and acquired certain rights of the California Development Company and its Mexican subsidiary.
 Because its main canal and levees were located in Mexico, giving Imperial Valley little security in its water supply or against flooding, the IID realized the need for an "All-American Canal" north of the international border.

-Through this gravity-flow canal, Colorado River water is conveyed to the head of the IID's system at Drop No. 1.
+Through this gravity-flow canal, Colorado River water is conveyed to the head of the IID's system at Drop 1.
 Several main canals branch off the All-American: the East Highline, Central Main and Westside Main canals.
-Service to Imperial Valley is provided from these three main canals or from the tributary lateral canals that they supply.
+Service to the Imperial Valley is provided from these three main canals or from the tributary lateral canals that they supply.
 In total, IID controls and maintains 1,675 miles of irrigation canals in the Imperial Valley.
-In addition, IID's distribution system also includes ten reservoirs, with a total storage capacity of more than 3,300 acre-feet.
+In addition, IID's distribution system also includes 10 reservoirs, with a total storage capacity of more than 3,300 acre-feet.

 All-American Canal Specifications